fluo-projects/interactive_gnn_shedding/README.md

 Between the 3 MGN networks, the default is the MGN network trained on the TIGNN dataset with $\frac{dp}{dt}$ predictions.
 This is because the TIGNN dataset is much smaller and thus faster to run over the original vortex shedding dataset.
 Additionally, the bondary conditions and meshes are harder to create (original MGN vortex shed dataset has a boundary layer mesh which did not train well with the current flow matching mesh model).
 The direct pressure prediction model was also much more unstable and did not give any meaningful results before diverging to Nans.

-I also had difficulty training the MGN model on the original MGN dataset.
+I also had difficulty training the MGN model on the original MGN vortex shed dataset where .
 Also the orininal MGN paper called for a direct pressure

 It should be once again noted that non of these models are meant to be a actual prediction of flow behavior and is more of a proof of concept and demonstration of what is possible with current GNN models.